-Here we are not talking about more air bags and safety belts.
+And we are not talking about more airbags and safety belts.
 We are talking about technology that will control the driving process.
 Some of these systems are already available for some luxury vehicles.
 Most features cost thousands of dollars.
-If you can afford this tech safety features for your car, then you can get it now.
-But if you can’t really afford such extras what do you do?
+If you can afford these tech safety features for your car, they are available.
+But if you can’t really afford such extras, what do you do?

 The money for … more education or technology?

 The NTSB claims that thousands of injuries can be prevented if more technology is implemented.
 They say that people are distracted and fatigued and technology can help.
-Why then they removed fatigued from the “Most wanted” list though it has been on the list since 1990?
+Why then they removed ‘fatigued’ from the “Most wanted” list though?
+It has been there since 1990.
 It is great that the government wants to make driving safer and prevent fatalities, but technology is not always the answer.

 Technology that will let you drive like a moron.

-Do you want a tech loaded vehicle that thinks instead of you?
+Do you want a tech-loaded vehicle that thinks for you?